 She also reported feature stories involving high school football, NCAA basketball, entertainment, and lifestyles news.
 She is passionate about covering stories that focus on consumer, financial, health, military, families and education.

 Nicole was voted best female newscaster by Coastal Virginia Magazine’s readers several times.
 She’s been recognized by the Virginia Association of Broadcasters and The Hampton Roads Black Media Professionals.

 Nicole serves on the board of the Samaritan House and the Society of Professional Journalists, Virginia chapter.
 She also serves on the advisory board for the College of Humanities and Social Sciences at her alma mater, George Mason University.

-Her biggest accomplishment to date is giving birth to her daughter in 2016 and taking some time away from work to care for her.
+Her biggest accomplishment to date is giving birth to her daughter Maya in 2016 and taking some time away from her career to care for her.

 Nicole comes from a family of local educators and pioneers.
 She's often asked if her mother is Becky Livas, the first African-American female TV newscaster in Hampton Roads.
 The answer is YES.
 Becky retired as a Suffolk school teacher and devotes a lot of her time to her passion for singing.
-Nicole's father Henry is a retired engineer from NASA-Langley and also served on the Virginia Beach Planning Commission.
-One grandfather taught architecture at Hampton University and founded a firm that still exists in Norfolk.
-Her other grandfather taught high school physics and was the first African-American City Councilman in Virginia Beach.
+Nicole's late father Henry retired from NASA-Langley and also served on the Virginia Beach Planning Commission.
+Her grandfather Henry, Sr. taught architecture at Hampton University and founded a firm that still exists in Norfolk.
+Her other grandfather John Perry taught high school physics and was the first African-American City Councilman in Virginia Beach.
 Both grandmothers were teachers.
 Nicole has a sister and two brothers.

 Nicole cherishes her free time with her family and friends.
 She enjoys fitness, travel, volunteering, cooking and supporting local businesses.